Real-Skill/angular-exercises/README.md

 ## Part III - UI Routing

 ## Summary
-Application with simple token based authentication.
+This is an application with simple token based authentication.

-Application provides API for authenticating the user based on credentials (username and password).
+The application provides API for authenticating the user based on credentials (username and password).
-We want to authenticate existing user or create new and provide them with access to resources available only to registered users.
+We want to authenticate an existing user or create a new one, and provide them with the access to resources available only to the registered users.
 Moreover, it should extensively make use of `$stateProvider` abstract views for authentication.

 ## Goal

 Your goal is to implement `$stateProvider` views for auth application.
-We provided you with simple html templates as well as overall design helping you to understand nesting and dependencies.
+We provide you with simple html templates as well as overall design helping you to understand nesting and dependencies.
 The design is as follows:

-  - view.html       - template for this specific view(mostly required)
+  - view.html       - a template for this specific view (mostly required)
-  - view.js         - declaration of the specific state
+  - view.js         - a declaration of the specific state
-  - view-ctrl.js    - controller for this specific state(not required in many cases)
+  - view-ctrl.js    - a controller for this specific state (not required in many cases)

 Using the data available in the templates you need to ensure that everything is accessible in a simple matter.
-When you see it fit, you can also add growl component to increase user experience.
+When you see it fits, you can also add growl component to increase the user experience.
 Be aware that you are not allowed to modify templates!
-Below you will find complete list of views you are about to implement:
+Below you will find a complete list of views you are about to implement:

 ```
     site, auth, login, register, menu, home, about
 ```

-`Site` will be your main template, providing you with `no-auth` overlay if user is not authenticated.
+`Site` will be your main template, providing you with `no-auth` overlay if the user is not authenticated.
-On the other hand, `auth` view should be properly nested and ensure that only authenticated user is able to enter specific state, depending on the services from the previous exercise.
+On the other hand, `auth` view should be properly nested and it should ensure that only authenticated user is able to enter specific state, depending on the services from the previous exercise.

-The `login` state and home state are bound to be a little tricky - they both should be available at the root of the application, but never at the same time(if user is logged in he should be properly redirected to `home` state, otherwise he should see `no-auth` overlay with login state).
+The `login` state and home state are bound to be a little tricky - they both should be available at the root of the application, but never at the same time (if the user is logged in they should be properly redirected to `home` state, otherwise they should see `no-auth` overlay with the login state).
 When it comes to `register` state, you will find the required url in the `login` template.
-You should be able to enter register only if you are unauthenticated, otherwise it should redirect you to root of the application.
+You should be able to enter register only if you are unauthenticated, otherwise it should redirect you to the root of the application.

 `Home` state is the main application view.
-It should include `menu` view on the top that will allow simple navigation to the user, as well as required information(user name).
+It should include `menu` view on the top that will allow simple navigation to the user, as well as required information (user name).
 The `about` view should be available under `'/about'` path and be relative to `home` state.

-Using the correct syntax bind `AuthService` login function to allow users to log in and register function to register(place them accordingly to the state name).
-Additionally, make sure that user cannot submit empty form (or empty field) and ensure that every view for authenticated users is provided with `User` information, but you are not allowed to create any service. `Menu` and `Home` controller should be instantiated with user data and displayed in proper places.
+Using the correct syntax, bind `AuthService` login function to allow the users to log in and register function to register (place them accordingly to the state name).
+Additionally, make sure that the user cannot submit an empty form (or an empty field) and ensure that every view for authenticated users is provided with `User` information, but you are not allowed to create any service. `Menu` and `Home` controller should be instantiated with the user data and displayed in proper places.